pesto-students/gitcollab-fe-n12-delta/README.md

   Also show all currencies supported and the option to set default currency.

   Also give the option to update password.

-- #### Addresses Page

-  It will contain list of all addresses saved by the user.
-Give option to edit and remove the address.
-The address needs to be attached to a profile.

-  If user edits the address, _Show below address fields:_ Name, Phone, Pincode, Address(House No./Area/Street), City/District/Town, State, Country, Select Profile to attach the address to.

 - #### Payment Methods Page